aaronland/go-smithsonian-openaccess/README.md

 ## Data sources

-These tools support two types of data sources for the Smithsonian Open Access: A local file system and an AWS S3 bucket.
-Under the hood the code is using the GoCloud [blob](https://godoc.org/gocloud.dev/blob) abstraction layer so other [storage services](https://gocloud.dev/howto/blob/) could be supported but, as of this writing, they are not.
+This package and the tools it exports support two types of data sources for the Smithsonian Open Access: A local file system and an AWS S3 bucket.
+Under the hood the code is using the GoCloud [blob](https://godoc.org/gocloud.dev/blob) abstraction layer so other [storage services](https://gocloud.dev/howto/blob/) could be supported but currently they are not.

 Access to the data on a local file system is presumed to be from a checkout of the [OpenAccess](https://github.com/Smithsonian/OpenAccess) GitHub repository.
 That repo has grown sufficiently large that [it can be difficult](https://github.com/Smithsonian/OpenAccess/issues/7) to successfully download a copy of the data.